MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/style-site.md

     :::image type="content" source="media/style-site/styling-workspace.png" alt-text="GUI with the styling workspace menu option selected.":::

-    - Note the list of choices in the Themes Workspace.
-Further customization can be done with the Styling Menu.
+    - Note the list of themes in the Styling workspace.
+Further customization can be done with the styling menu.

 1. Select one of the preset themes to see how the style is reflected on the canvas workspace to the right.